jaydenkieran/smython/README.md

 # smite-python

 Simple wrapper around Smite's API, allowing basic functionality and the ability to make various calls.
+All method calls will return as a `JSON` string which can then be iterated over.

 ## Prerequisites